-Total assets of the Company were \$1,066.8 million as at March 31, 2021, versus \$867.2 million as at December 31, 2020, an increase of \$199.6 million.
-Current assets increased by \$205.6 million.
-Trade and other receivables increased by \$144.9 million, due to a combination of increased sales activity, higher construction materials pricing and regular seasonal factors.
-Inventory increased by \$61.6 million, largely due to the previously discussed significant increase in the cost of construction materials.
+Total assets of the Company were \$1.55 billion as at September 30, 2021, versus \$867.2 million as at December 31, 2020, an increase of \$686.7 million.
+Current assets increased by \$254.5 million.
+Trade and other receivables increased by \$84.3 million, due to a combination of the results from the Acquisitions and regular seasonal factors.
+Inventory increased by \$165.2 million, largely due to the results from the Acquisitions and the previously discussed increase in the average unit cost of construction materials during the period.